lovettbarron/rehype-jsoncanvas/readme.md

 # rehype-jsoncanvas

+NOTE: This project is currently in development/prove of concept stage and isn't usable in a project.
+But feel free to fork, PR, or add issues if you have requests.

 ## What does this do?

 A rehype plugin that renders a [json-canvas](https://jsoncanvas.org/) element, probably downstream from a markdown file.